FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_01_k8sinstall/03_01_03_HPA_demo.md

 3. Stress the nginx deployment

-    - Paste below command into azure shell to create a client deployment to send http request towards nginx deployment to stress it.  this client deployment will create two POD to keep issue http request towards nginx server.
+    - Paste below command into azure shell to create a client deployment to send http request towards nginx deployment to stress it.  this client deployment will create two Pod to keep issue http request towards nginx server.

     ```bash
     cat <<EOF | tee  infinite-calls_client.yaml